Learn how to make homemade cake pops completely from scratch, with no box cake mix or canned frosting. Watch the video tutorial for all my best tips.

 - Crumble the cooled cake into the bowl on top of the frosting.
 Make sure there are no large lumps.
 Turn the mixer on low and beat the frosting and cake crumbles together until combined.

-- Measure 1 Tablespoon of moist cake mixture and roll into a ball.
+- Scoop 1 Tablespoon of cake-frosting mixture and roll into a ball.
 Place balls on a lined baking sheet.
-Refrigerate for 2 hours or freeze for 1 hour.
-Re-roll the chilled balls to smooth out, if needed.
-Place back into the fridge as you’ll only work with a couple at a time.
+Refrigerate for 2 hours, or freeze for 1 hour to set the shape.
+Re-roll the chilled cake pop balls to smooth out, if needed.
+Place the tray back into the fridge, as you’ll only work with a couple at a time.

-- Melt the coating in a 2-cup liquid measuring cup (best for dunking!). you can use a double boiler or microwave.
+- Melt the chocolate or candy melts in a 2-cup liquid measuring cup (best for dunking!) in the microwave in 20-second increments, stirring after each increment, until melted and smooth.
+You can also use a double boiler on the stove, if you prefer.

-- Coat the cake balls: Remove only 2-3 cake balls from the refrigerator at a time.
-Dip a lollipop stick about 1/2 inch into the coating, then insert into the center or the cake ball.
+- Coat the cake balls: Remove only 2 or 3 cake balls from the refrigerator at a time.
+Dip a lollipop stick about 1/2 inch into the coating, then insert into the center of the cake ball.
 Only push it about halfway through the cake ball.
 Dip the cake ball into the coating until it is completely covered.
 Make sure the coating covers the base of the cake ball where it meets the lollipop stick.
 Very gently tap the stick against the edge of the measuring cup to allow excess coating to drop off.
 Decorate the top with sprinkles and place upright into a styrofoam block or box (as explained above).
-Repeat with remaining cake balls, only working with some out of the refrigerator at a time.
+Repeat with remaining cake balls, only working with a few out of the refrigerator at a time.
 The cake balls must be very cold when dipping!

 - Coating will set within an hour.
 Store cake pops in the refrigerator for up to 1 week.